JavaJive/duchess-lab/README.md

 - Convert the received message to all upper case

+- Transform the received message mono to a flux that emits the words in the string one by one

 ## How to send a message to Kafka

 Make the producer send a message to Kafka by making a rest call to `http://localhost:8081/publish`.